kbremner/grunt-dropbox/README.md

 });
 ```

-Upload the files in the root of the `dist` directory to a folder under `uploads/sample-project/` named after the current travis build number (i.e. for build number 32, the files will be uploaded to `uploads/sample-project/32/`).
+Define a `dev` task that will upload the files in the root of the `dist` directory to a folder under `uploads/sample-project/` named after the current travis build number (i.e. for build number 32, the files will be uploaded to `uploads/sample-project/32/`).
 The files are uploaded to the dropbox account associated with the access token provided via the dropbox\_access\_token environment variable:
 ```js
 grunt.initConfig({
   dropbox: {